Skip to content

 Here are some tips to follow when writing these:

 If you publish content through a platform like WordPress, you will find there are plenty of tools to help you optimise your content.
-Yoast is one such plugin which operates like a traffic-light system from red to green, telling you when you’ve included your focus keyword in enough places.
+Yoast is one such plugin that operates like a traffic-light system from red to green, telling you when you’ve included your focus keyword in enough places.

 However, we recommend not going OTT.
 So long as you get your keyword into your content at least once and in the meta description, URL and heading, you should be covered.